-Annual, school-wide, exploration of important concerns facing our world today.
+Annual, school-wide, exploration of an important concern facing our world today.

-Classroom projects, research, prayers, and service initiatives were planned throughout the year.
+Classroom projects, research, prayers, and service initiatives are planned throughout the year.

-The prior year, 2018-19, our 6th annual Global Education & Serviam topic was an exploration of global displacement.
-On March 17, 2019 Ursuline welcomed activist and author Luong Ung as the keynote speaker at our 6th annual Global Education & Serviam Symposium.
+In the 2018-19 academic year, our 6th annual Global Education & Serviam topic was an exploration of global displacement.
+On March 17, 2019 Ursuline welcomed activist and author Luong Ung as the keynote speaker at our Global Symposium.